Student Bill of Rights

 Right to Privacy

 Shepherd students are entitled to the same safeguards of rights and freedoms of citizenship as are afforded their peers outside the academic community.
 The university recognizes its responsibilities to protect the interests of its students in preservation of privacy.
-Privacy rights exist under institutional policy, as well as under federal law, the Family Education Rights and Privacy Act (FERPA).
+Privacy rights exist under institutional policy, as well as under federal law, the Family Education Rights and Privacy Act (FERPA), and the Gramm-Leach-Bliley Act (GLBA).

 Shepherd University Community Expectations